Learn How Native CDFIs Make Great Investment Partners

 Many of these new potential customers are the first in their generation to break a cycle of poverty and move toward building a life of economic prosperity.

-Native CDFIs have default rates that are lower than the average financial institution because they’re anchored in the Native communities they serve.
+Native CDFIs have default rates that are lower than that of the average financial institution because they’re anchored in the Native communities they serve.
 They build lasting relationships with lenders and provide extended services, such as financial education and training, in conjunction with their lending activities.

 That edge in their business model is a major piece of the Native CDFI success story.